wp-plugins/powerpress/readme.txt

 * HTML5 video player with Flow Player Classic fallback added
 * HTML5 audio player with Flow Player Classic fallback added
 * Ogg/WebM support added
+* For mp4/m4v video, a new alternative WebM URL field has been added.
+This is ideal for supporting all browser based HTML5 video players.
 * Flow Player Classic can now play m4a audio
 * Elimation of Simple Mode
 * Video default size is now 400 wide by 225 high (a 16:9 ratio)